 Betrayal Trauma Therapy in Canada

 If you have just discovered that the person you trusted most has betrayed you — an affair, a hidden life, a pattern of lies — you are probably not sleeping, not eating normally, and replaying the same images on a loop.
-You may be reading this at 2 a.m. because the people around you keep telling you to “give it time” or “work on the relationship,” and something about that advice feels wrong for where you actually are.
+The people around you keep saying “give it time,” and something about that advice feels wrong for where you actually are.
 You are right to trust that instinct.
 What you are carrying is not a communication problem.
 It is a wound, and it deserves care that is built for it.

 Betrayal Care is a trauma-informed practice in Canada that works exclusively with betrayal trauma — the specific injury that follows infidelity, deception, and broken trust in the relationships you depend on most.
 Our betrayal trauma therapy is delivered virtually across much of Canada, with in-person options in Calgary (AB) and Toronto (ON), so you can begin from wherever you feel safest right now.